-After reviewing the data presented by the pharmaceutical company, we concluded that the medicine may work as well or better than other ways to manage this condition.
-However, the price of the medicine is too high compared with other ways to manage this condition, and we believe that the medicine is very poor value for money.
+After reviewing the data presented by the pharmaceutical company, we have recommended that the HSE should consider not funding pembrolizumab unless the HSE can agree a suitable price reduction with the pharmaceutical company.
+This is because we believe the medicine may work as well or better than other ways to manage this condition.
+However, the price is too high compared with other ways to manage this condition and we believe that the medicine is very poor value for money